-Old Hand Coffee is run and owned by Kristina and Johannes van Bommel van Vloten, the same husband and wife duo who own Little Brother.
-It’s the perfect Scandic-Chic spot to enjoy a specialty coffee and baking at this family-owned cafe.
-The Polly Fox is a bakery and bistro in the heart of the downtown, specializing in 100% gluten and allergen-free baked goods.
-Find sweet and savoury decadent treats, snacks and small meals, each is made with fresh, locally sourced ingredients.
+Old Hand Coffee is run and owned by Kristina and Johannes van Bommel van Vloten.
+It’s the perfect Scandic] Chic spot to enjoy a specialty coffee and baking at this family-owned cafe.
+The Polly Fox is a bakery and bistro in the heart of the downtown.
+Specializing in 100% gluten and allergen-free baked goods, look for sweet and savoury decadent treats, snacks and small meals.
+All made with fresh, locally sourced ingredients.

 Splurge on Seafood

 Specializing in seafood, the family-owned Bow and Stern harbours a sense of character.
-Tucked away in Historic Downtown, guests arrive to photos of boats lining the walls and distressed pieces reminiscent of treasures retrieved from the bottom of the sea.
+Tucked away in Historic Downtown, guests arrive to photos of boats lining the walls.
+Distressed pieces look like treasures retrieved from the bottom of the sea.
 Rustic wood tables and chairs on stone flooring with large barrels make for a comfortable room.
 Try the oysters on the half-shell, seafood platters, honey and thyme fried chicken, or fish tacos, my favourite.

 Curate your Wardrobe

 In need of a little shopping therapy?
 Step into Montrose and George General Store in downtown Abby to get your fix.
-Here, you’ll find an intriguing mix of merchandising that blends curated clothing for men and women, housewares, accessories and beauty products.
+Here, you’ll find an intriguing mix of curated clothing for men and women, housewares, accessories and beauty products.

 Hunt for Treasure